cplain/cplain.github.io/about.md

 &nbsp;

-I'm no web developer but if you want to see how this site is built [you are welcome to view the source here][Github Blog]
+If you want to see how this site is built [you are welcome to view the source here][Github Blog]

 [Vivant]: http://vivant.com.au/